 The POWER-ARC 4000 has its own 20 amp circuit breakers for overload protection.
-When the machine is operated in high temperature environments, the breakers may tend to trip at lower loads than normally.
+When the machine is operated in high temperature environments, the breakers may tend to trip at lower loads than normal-

-A CAUTION
+CAUTION A

 Never bypass the circuit breakers.
 Without overload protection, the power-arc 4000 could overheat and/or cause damage to the equipment being used.